jdereje/SnakeMaze/README.md

 Creating a Snake Maze Solver in Java using OOP

 ## Description
-This project was created as apart of an Data Structures and Algorithims Course.
+This project was created as a part of an Data Structures and Algorithims Course.
 The objective was to create a randomized maze with atleast a set size of 5 x 20 that automatically solves itself.
 The project makes use both Stacks and Queues Data Structures as well as Inheritance classes.

 ## Getting Started